WE ARE OPEN AND LENDING

 The loans offered through the Small Business Administration’s 504 and 7(a) have fixed rates and variable rates, respectively.
 (There are some fixed-rate options on the 7(a)).

-These SBA options are far superior to either a revolving equity loan, equity LOC (line of credit), business lines of credit (LOC), or using business credit cards.
+These SBA options are far superior to either a revolving equity loan, equity LOC (line of credit), business lines of credit (LOC), or business credit cards.

-The 7(a) loan offers 5 – 7 years for working capital, and a weighted average for mixed-use.
+The 7(a) loan offers 5 – 7 years for working capital and a weighted average for mixed-use.

 Here is the loan overview, application process, and what you need to know about the loan repayment and the SBA 7(a) Commercial Real Estate Loans.